-Two documents are closely associated with this report:
+Three documents are closely associated with this Report:

-- The RPP Manual describes the methodology for setting RPP prices; and, - The Ontario Wholesale Electricity Market Price Forecast For the Period November 1, 2019 through April 30, 2021 (Market Price Forecast Report),4 prepared by Power Advisory, contains the Ontario wholesale electricity market price forecast and explains the material assumptions which lie behind the hourly price forecast.
-Those assumptions are not repeated in this Report.
+- The RPP Manual, which describes the methodology for setting RPP prices under section 79.16 of the OEB Act; - The Ontario Wholesale Electricity Market Price Forecast For the Period May 1, 2019 through October 31, 2020 (Market Price Forecast Report), prepared by Power Advisory LLC, which contains the Ontario wholesale electricity market price forecast and explains the material assumptions used to inform the hourly price forecast. - The Regulated Price Plan Prices and the Global Adjustment Modifier for the Period May 1, 2019 to October 31, 2019 report that sets out the RPP time-of use (TOU) and tiered prices and the GA Modifier for the period May 1, 2019 to October 31, 2019, determined in accordance with the OFHP Act and Ontario Regulation 195/17 (Fair Adjustment under Part II of the Act) made under the OFHP Act.

-1.2 Process for RPP Price Determinations
+1.2 Process for RPP Price Calculations

-Figure 1 below illustrates the processes followed to calculate RPP prices for both consumers with conventional meters and those with eligible time-of-use (TOU) meters.
-This report is organized according to this basic process.
+The diagram below illustrates the processes followed to calculate RPP prices for both consumers with conventional meters and those with eligible time-of-use meters.
+This Report is organized according to this basic process.